RobicaCodeaza/wellspring-life/README.md

 ## 💎 Features

-Here's what you can do with MemoCards:
+Here's what you can do with WellSpring - Life:

-- **Deck Creation**: Working as a box that contains the *Cards*.
-It is the *Lesson* from a select *Chapter* and *Subchapter* allowing us to stack cards in it and test them.
+- **Dashboard**: Here you

 - **Cards Creation**: Working as a question and answer holder.
 It allows us to create questions with multiple-choice answers or even questions with one answer(**Flipping Card**) that require us to review our knowledge to that specific question.